harikagujjula/react-project/src/components/UsingRedux/README.md

                      ----------------- Components
   * Actions can also attach payloads(extra data) to be sent to the Reducer function, to make it more flexible.
+  * We should always return complete object in a Reducer function even though few properties are unchanged.
+This is because Reducer do not automatically merge with the previous state.
+Rather it replaces the whole Redux state object with whatever is returned by an action.
 ## Working with Redux
   * npm install redux, react-redux if not included in the project already.